staropera/aa-freight/README.md

 ## Overview

-This app support running a central freight service for an alliance.
+This app helps running a central freight service for an alliance.
 The main concept of such a freight service is as follows:

 - Every alliance member can create courier contracts to the alliance for defined routes